theheking/babs-rna-seq/practical_overview/Week1A_SettingUpOnKatana.md

 ### Logging on the server with putty

 On a UNSW machine, Putty is available from the start menu under PuTTY.
 This will open up the main putty window.
-In the **Host Name** box type: babsteaching.babs.unsw.edu.au.
+In the **Host Name** box type: katana.restech.unsw.edu.au.
 To save yourself having to type this again, you can **Save** the session as BABS3291 and later **Load** it.
 (If you change terminal settings, you can save these too.)

 ![img](../assets/img/1.png)
 ![images](../assets/img/2.png)